-Paul Wright enters his second season as the head men's soccer coach at the University of Saint Joseph (USJ).
+Paul Wright enters his second season as the head men's soccer coach at the University of Saint Joseph (USJ) in 2019.

 Wright brings a wealth of soccer knowledge and Connecticut recruiting connections with him to USJ.
 Before entering back into the college coaching realm with Trinity, he spent the 2016 season as the head men’s soccer coach down the road at the Kingswood-Oxford School in West Hartford.
 Wright was an assistant coach at his alma mater, Central Connecticut State University, from 2006 to 2012, and coached at Plainville High School and Maloney High School in Meriden prior to taking over the Kingswood-Oxford program.